 Senior Marketing Assistant Arash Bernal enjoys a beautiful landscape, which is why his favorite beach is Playa Morrillo in Veraguas.
-Although you can’t swim here because of the waves, he says the tides are excellent for surfers.
+Although you can’t swim here because of the waves, Arash assures us that the tides are excellent for surfers.

 Junior Copywriter Geraldine González says the San Blas Islands are at the top of her list.
 But when she doesn’t have time for the long trek from Panama City to the Caribbean coast, she heads to the beaches of Colón.
 Her favorites are Playa Blanca, Isla Mamey, and Puerto Francés.